ItalyStrap/advanced-control-manager/readme.txt

 `<?php do_action( 'do_breadcrumbs', [] ); ?>`

-= What if haven't I got Bootstrap CSS? =
+= What if you haven't got Bootstrap CSS? =

-If you haven't Bootstrap CSS style for breadcrumbs don't worry about it, you have 2 options, firts option you have to develope your own style for breadcrumbs, second option you can add this css code in your css style theme:
+If you haven't Bootstrap CSS style for breadcrumbs don't worry about it, you have 2 options, firsts option you have to develop your own style for breadcrumbs, second option you can add this css code in your css style theme:

 `.breadcrumb{padding:8px 15px;margin-bottom:20px;list-style:none;background-color:#f5f5f5;border-radius:4px}.breadcrumb>li{display:inline-block}.breadcrumb>li+li:before{content:"/\00a0";padding:0 5px;color:#ccc}.breadcrumb>.active{color:#777}`